jonreid/ViewControllerPresentationSpy/README.md

 }
 ```

 ### How do I test a segue?

 It depends.
 First, follow the steps above for testing a presented view controller.
 Trigger the segue from test code.
 For example, we can trigger a segue attached to a button by calling `sendActions(for: .touchUpInside)` on the button.

 **Segue Type: Present Modally**

-That's all you need to do.
+That's all you need to do. _But you need to be aware of a memory issue:_

-_Warning:_ Neither the presenting view controller nor the presented view controller will be deallocated during test execution.
-This can cause problems during test runs if either listens to the NotificationCenter.
-You'll need to add special methods to stop observing the notification center.
+Neither the presenting view controller nor the presented view controller will be deallocated during test execution.
+This can cause problems during test runs if either affects global statue, such as listening to the NotificationCenter.
+You may need to add special methods outside of `deinit` that allow tests to clean them up.

 **Segue Type: Show**

-A Show segue (which does push navigation) takes a little more work.
+A "Show" segue (which does push navigation) takes a little more work.

 First, install the presenting view controller as the root view controller of a UIWindow.
 Make this window visible.